 Information for Patients

-While few insurance companies in NH reimburse for Acupuncture treatment, you should contact your insurer directly to find out if it is covered under your plan.
+An increasing number of insurance companies in NH have started covering Acupuncture treatments.
+You should contact your insurer directly to find out if it is covered under your plan.
 Be sure to ask your insurer:

 - Do you cover Acupuncture performed by a Licensed Acupuncturist?